logicalclocks/feature-store-api/docs/integrations/databricks/networking.md

 ## Next Steps

-Continue with the [Hopsworks API Key guide](api_key.md) to setup access to a Hopsworks API Key from the Databricks Cluster, in order to be able to perform requests to the Hopsworks Feature Store.
+Continue with the [Hopsworks API key guide](api_key.md) to setup access to a Hopsworks API key from the Databricks Cluster, in order to be able to use the Hopsworks Feature Store.